ritaturk/xenko-docs/manual/ui/index.md

 # Examples

-You can find a complete example by creating a new project in [Xenko Studio](../xenko-studio/index.md) and selecting the **GameMenu** template.
+You can find a complete example by creating a new project in [Game Studio](../game-studio/index.md) and selecting the **GameMenu** template.

 ![media/ui-1.png](media/ui-1.png)